Author Index

 Edward O. Wilson

-Pelligrino research professor in entomology, department of organismic and evolutionary biology, Harvard University, and an honorary curator in entomology at Harvard University's Museum of Comparative Zoology.
+Edward O. Wilson is the Pelligrino Research Professor in Entomology in the Department of Organismic and evolutionary Biology at Harvard University and an honorary curator in entomology at Harvard University's Museum of Comparative Zoology.
 His recent books include The Future of Life (2002) and Consilience: The Unity of Knowledge (1989).

 Langdon Winner